Rådhusstræde 9: 18th century

 In the late 17th century the site was part of a larger property.
 It was listed in Copenhagen's first cadastre of 1689 as No. 50 in Snaren's Quarter, owned by tailor Christen Christensen.
 After the Copenhagen Fire of 1728, the property was divided into two separate properties.
 The present corner building was constructed between 1734 and 1752 for master glazier Jacob Petersen.
 It was listed in the new cadastre of 1756 as No. 44 in Snaren's Quarter and belonged to lawyer Frederik Rohde's widow at that time.
 The eastern part of the old No. 50 was listed as No. 45 (now Kompagnistræde 31), owned by candlemaker Martn Pohlman.

-The property was later acquired by kammerråd and renteskriver Jørgen Spliid.
+The property was later acquired by kammerråd and renteskriver Jørgen Spliid (1741-1814).
 His property was home to three households at the time of the 1787 census.
-The owner resided in the building with his wife Kirstine Magdalene Rosenstand, two sons from his first marriage, his relative Laurits Biørn Spliid and two maids.
-Matthias Pedersen (1733–1799)m a former Norwegian consul, resided in the building with his wife Charlotte Amalie van Deurs (1737–1804), three children and a maid.
+The owner resided in the building with his wife Kirstine Magdalene Rosenstand (1752-1834), two sons from his first marriage, his relative Laurits Biørn Spliid and two maids.
+Matthias Pedersen (1733–1799), a former Norwegian consul, resided in the building with his wife Charlotte Amalie van Deurs (1737–1804), three children and a maid.
 Charlotte Nielsen, widow of a beer seller (øltapper), resided in the basement with her thirteen-year-old son and a ten-year-old poor, orphaned girl.